 While NOT a program completion requirement, IN requires all persons who apply for an initial educator's license to provide proof of CPR/AED certification, and verification of training in 'suicide recognition and prevention', both earned through a State-approved provider.

 #5031, and with passing scores of 165 - #5032, 164 - #5033, 155 - #5034, and 159 - #5035

 See all KY tests and passing scores at: Kentucky Praxis Requirements.

-The KY Education Professional Standards Board announced in June, 2012, that applicants for a KY “Statement of Eligibility”, who complete their coursework at an out-of-state institution (including IU Southeast), must first acquire a license from the institution’s state, and provide a copy of that license with their application for the KY license.
-(For an IN license, graduates must have the proper CPR/AED/Heimlich certification, verified training in 'suicide recognition and prevention', pass the necessary IN Praxis II test(s), and apply and pay for an IN license.)
+The KY Education Professional Standards Board announced in June, 2012, that applicants for a KY “Statement of Eligibility”, who complete their coursework at an out-of-state institution (including IU Southeast), must first acquire a license from that institution’s state, and provide a copy of that license with their application for the KY license.
+(For an IN license, graduates must have the proper CPR/AED/Heimlich certification, verified training in 'suicide recognition and prevention', pass the necessary IN Pearson-Pedagogy and Content Area Assessment test(s), and apply and pay for an IN license.)

 The Elementary Education Program contains...

 The Elementary Education Program Standards incorporate the INTASC Principles and Indiana Office of Educator Licensing and Development standards for Elementary: Primary and for Elementary: Intermediate.
 There are five standards each with approximately six components or indicators that the standard is met.